Enjoy a flat, scenic course

 *There is a short section at the start of the loop that is on open road and two points where the course crosses Hester Street in Dundas.
 By participating, runners assume risk and agree to be alert to vehicles and watch for direction from traffic control volunteers.

 Hydration/Aid Stations: There will be water stops at miles 2 and 4 and in Memorial Park (mile 6.5 for half marathon/marathon).
-Each will have water and Gatorade lemon lime available in cups, and LMNT Electrolyte packets for runners to mix in their own bottles.
+Each will have water and Gatorade lemon lime available in cups.
 Runners can also refill their own hydration bottles to help cut down on waste.
 Please carry your own nutrition/gels.

 Porta-potties: There are bathrooms and a porta-potty at Memorial Park.
 In addition, there are two porta-potties along the east side of the route, one near the pickleball courts on the north of the marathon/half marathon loop and multiple in Sechler Park on the west side.